-Overview of the CCNE Accreditation Process Entry-to-Practice Nurse Residency Programs
+Overview of the CCNE Accreditation Process Nurse Practitioner Fellowship/Residency Programs

 - The program begins engaging in the self-study process approximately 12-18 months in advance of the onsite evaluation. - Approximately 12 months prior to a scheduled on-site evaluation, CCNE notifies the program that it is scheduled to host an evaluation.
-This notification advises the program to log in to the CCNE Online Community (www.ccnecommunity.org), using the provided login credentials (username and password), to choose and confirm the dates of the on-site evaluation.
 The availability of dates is "first come, first served" so it is advantageous for a program to choose its dates as soon as possible upon receiving the notice.
 All programs (those seeking initial or continuing accreditation) are required to schedule the on-site evaluation at least 12 months in advance.

 Note: To schedule an on-site evaluation an institution must already have a) a CCNE-accredited program or b) a program that holds new applicant status with CCNE.
-If an institution already has a CCNE-accredited program but wishes to seek accreditation of a new residency program (e.g., the institution has an accredited federally funded traineeship nurse residency program and wishes to seek accreditation of its employee-based nurse residency program), the institution must notify CCNE of its intent to seek accreditation of that program.
-This notification must be in writing and should include the type of program, the date the program became operational (residents enrolled), and when the institution is planning to host the on-site evaluation.
+If an institution already has a CCNE-accredited program but wishes to seek accreditation of a new fellowship/residency program, the institution must notify CCNE of its intent to seek accreditation of that program.
+This notification must be in writing and should include the type of program, the date the program became operational (fellows/residents enrolled), and when the institution is planning to host the on-site evaluation.
 In addition to submitting this letter of intent, the existing accredited program must also submit a substantive change notification in accordance with the CCNE substantive change notification policy.